-The U.S. Social Security Administration provides several benefits to needy people apart from retirement income.
+The U.S. Social Security Administration (SSA) provides several benefits to needy people apart from retirement income.
 Supplemental Security Income provides income to low-income, aged, blind and disabled individuals.
 In general, SSI payments persist until an individual's income increases above certain limits or until a disability ends.

-To qualify for SSI as of May 2011, you must meet certain minimum income and asset requirements.
+To qualify for SSI as of publication, you must meet certain minimum income and asset requirements.
 According to the Social Security Administration, individuals must have less than $2,000 in resources, while couples must have $3,000 or less.
 Resources include items such as cash, bank accounts, stocks, land, vehicles and other assets that may be converted into cash and used for food or shelter.
 If your resources suddenly increase beyond the minimum levels for some reason, you may no longer be eligible for SSI.

-SSI payments are only available to people with low income.
+SSI rules state that payments are only available to people with low income.
 Your "countable income" is subtracted from your federal SSI benefit rate to determine your monthly benefit.
 Countable income includes all income you earn minus certain exceptions: the first $20 of income you receive from any source, the first $65 of earned income and 1/2 of earned income in excess of $65.
 As income increases, SSI payments decrease.

-End of a Disability
+What Is Considered the End of a Disability?

-SSI payment recipients must be 65 or older, blind or disabled.
+SSI payment recipients must be age 65 or older, blind or disabled.
 If you have a disability that is expected to last a year or longer or until death which keeps you from performing work, but that disability ends, you are no longer eligible for SSI.
-Similarly, if you are legally blind under the rules of SSI but your condition improves, you will no longer be eligible for SSI.
+Similarly, if you are legally blind under the rules of SSI but your condition improves, you will no longer be eligible for SSI benefits.